Camera architectures

 Stereo vision

 A highly popular choice in many existing smart mobile systems is given by a stereo camera.
 A stereo camera consists of two synchronized cameras that are laterally displaced with respect to each other.
 By knowing the extrinsic transformation between both views, the result of either sparse or dense image matching may be readily converted into depth cues.
 Thus, a stereo vision system does not depend on kinematic depth measurements, but can instantaneously provide metric depth information for different points in the scene.
 As a result, stereo vision frameworks often perform more robustly than monocular alternatives.
 They furthermore do not suffer from scale unobservability as long as the ratio between baseline of the two cameras and the average depth of the scene does not become too small.
 MPL's director has contributed to two stereo frameworks designated for VSLAM (Visual Simultaneous Localization And Mapping) running on embedded drone-mounted hardware and an underwater system, respectively.
+More recently, there have also been contributions to event-based stereo cameras as well as hybrid stereo setups that involve one event camera and one regular RGB or depth camera.

 R. Voigt, J. Nikolic, C. Hürzeler, S. Weiss, L. Kneip, and R. Siegwart.
 Robust embedded egomotion estimation.
 In Proceedings of the IEEE/RSJ Conference on Intelligent Robots and Systems (IROS), San Francisco, USA, September 2011 [pdf]